Kiidle/feeder-backend/README.md

 **Admin**
 - All Moderator Permissions
-- Can changes Roles except Admins
+- Can change roles and influence other users except administrators